linmonsv/LearnAlgorithm/README.md

 You can estimate the bias and variance of a learner by comparing its predictions aer learning on random variations of the training set

+## Induction is the inverse of deduction
+Socrates is human.
+All humans are mortal.
+Terefore.... . .?...